-In September 2020, 7,631,579 warrants and 454,989 finder's warrants were issued in connection with the private placement financing.
+In September 2020, 7,631,579 warrants and 454,988 finder's warrants were issued in connection with the private placement financing.
 Each warrant or finder's warrant entitles the holder to purchase one common share of the Company at a price of \$0.55 for a period of two years from closing.
-The finders' warrant of 454,989 were valued at \$56,292 using the Black-Scholes pricing model with the following assumptions: estimated life of two years, risk-free rate of 0.25%, volatility of 80%, and nil forecasted dividend yield.
+The 454,988 finders' warrants were valued at \$56,292 using the Black-Scholes pricing model with the following assumptions: estimated life of two years, risk-free rate of 0.25%, volatility of 80%, and nil forecasted dividend yield.

-In October 2020, 690,789 warrants were issued in connection with the private placement financing.
+In October 2020, 690,790 warrants were issued in connection with the private placement financing.
 Each warrant entitles the holder to purchase one common share of the Company at a price of \$0.55 for a period of two years from closing.